Alexandre LacazetteFrench Footballer

 • Lacazette’s tally of 28 Ligue 1 goals in 2016 was the best total for a French forward in a single calendar year since Jean-Pierre Papin notched the same number in 1991.

-• His Arsenal team-mate Francis Coquelin was also part of the French team that beat Spain in the Under-19 European Championship.
+• His former Arsenal team-mate Francis Coquelin was also part of the French team that beat Spain in the Under-19 European Championship.

 • He has been likened to Arsenal and France legend Thierry Henry throughout his professional career.
 Lyon president Jean-Michel Aulas said of Alexandre during his time at Lyon: “He’s our version of a young Thierry Henry.”